-In this view, it would be possible to explore new educational models that attempt to complement the traditional curriculum with integrating activities, rather than overhauling the existing curriculum to make it integrating.
-The key idea would be that students can play at home, on their own computers or gaming devices, in direct connection with the school's online learning management system.
+In this view, it would be possible to explore new educational models that attempt to complement the traditional curriculum with integrating activities, rather than overhauling the existing curriculum to make it integrated.
+The key idea would be that students can play at home, on their own computers or gaming devices, in direct connection with the school's online LMS.